Anti-White racism: Public opinion

 A 2017 poll found that 55% of White Americans believe that White people face discrimination.
 A 2022 poll found that 64% of Republicans polled said White people experience a fair amount of hate or discrimination in society.
 A 2023 YouGov poll found that of Trump 2020 voters, 73% say that racism against White Americans is a problem.

 Zimbabwe

-Under Robert Mugabe's regime (pictured in 1979), discrimination and violence were perpetrated against the country's White community, with the participation and encouragement of the state.

-Following the dissolution of Rhodesia and Zimbabwe's independence from British rule in 1980, the Zimbabwe African National Union–Patriotic Front (ZANU–PF) party came to power.
-A racist ideology developed, with ZANU and ZAPU emphasizing the "sons and daughters of the soil" as genuine citizens as opposed to White aliens by nature (amabhunu, a term imported from South Africa which refers to the Boers).
-At the time, most agricultural land was owned by White Zimbabweans.
-The party, led by Robert Mugabe, implemented racist policies through land reform, confiscating land from Whites and evicting them from their farms.
-Under President Robert Mugabe's regime, discrimination and violence were perpetrated against the country's White community, with the participation and encouragement of the state.
-Most White farmers were dispossessed and several were murdered.
-Mugabe was regularly accused of stoking hostility towards Zimbabwe's White farmers and blaming them for the failure of his land reform to save his power.

-On several occasions, Mugabe also made statements deemed racist towards Whites, referring to White Rhodesians as "blood-sucking exploiters", "sadistic killers", and "hard-core racists".
+As president of Zimbabwe from 1980 until 2017, Robert Mugabe made statements deemed racist towards Whites, referring to White Rhodesians as "blood-sucking exploiters", "sadistic killers", and "hard-core racists".
 He called on supporters "to strike fear in the hearts of the white man, our real enemy", and accused his Black opponents of being dupes of the Whites.
 In one typical example, taken from a 1978 radio address, Mugabe declared: "Let us hammer [the White man] to defeat.
 Let us blow up his citadel.
 Let us give him no time to rest.
 Let us chase him in every corner.
 Let us rid our home of this settler vermin".